TonicBoomerKewl/pg3d-bots-accounts-creator/README.md

 - Spam Friend Requests to Anyone,
 - Send Any Amount of Lobby Likes to Anyone,
 - Spam Create New Clans of Any Name,
-- Customisable Multi-Websocket Requests.
+- Customisable Multi-Websocket Requests,
+- Automatically Parse Customised Requests.

 # Usage:
 - Download the Latest .exe File from [Here](https://github.com/TonicBoomerKewl/pg3d-bots-accounts-creator/releases/latest),
-- Run the Program, (Tested & Works on Windows 10), and
+- Run the Program, (Works on Windows 10), and
 - Follow the Instructions in the Program.

 # Avoiding IP Bans: